 As stated in the annual TECQ Consumer Confidence Water Quality Report (CCR), the two plants consistently produce water meeting or exceeding both state and federal standards.

 Water Treatment Plants

-The Central Water Treatment Plant, completed in May 2006 is capable of producing 4.0 million gallon of water a day (MGD).
+The Central Water Treatment Plant, completed in May 2006 is capable of producing 4.0 million gallons of water a day (MGD).
 The facility combines conventional coagulation and settling with a state-of-the-art filtration system.
 PALL Water Processing supplied the new filtration equipment described as "Microza Membrane Technology".
-The PALL filtration system was developed to provide a 5 Log (99.99%) reduction of Cryptospordium and Giardia lamblia cysts with a 0.1-micron (0.0000039") membrane filter.
-Along with new treatment equipment installed a the Central Water Treatment, a SCADA System, (Supervisory Central and Data Acquisition System) including fire and security systems have been installed to monitor and control the water production process.
+The PALL filtration system was developed to provide a 5 Log (99.99%) reduction of cryptosporidium and giardia lamblia cysts with a 0.1-micron (0.0000039") membrane filter.
+Along with new treatment, equipment installed a the Central Water Treatment, a SCADA System, (Supervisory Central and Data Acquisition System) including fire and security systems have been installed to monitor and control the water production process.

-June 2017 the City upgraded the West Water Treatment Plant from 1 million to 2 million gallons a day, equipped with the same type of Micro Filtration system as the Central Water Treatment Plant.
+The West Water Treatment Plant was upgraded June 2017 increasing production from 1 million to 2 million gallons a day, equipped with the same type of Micro-Filtration system like the Central Water Treatment Plant.